Can-Sahin/AWSMobilePushNotification/README.md

 4) Evaluate the response

 ## Glossary and Undestanding the working logic
-Library uses DynamoDB for the database and its incredibly fast.
+Library uses DynamoDB as the database and its incredibly fast.
 It creates and handles tables for certain functions, but the tables are available to you for adding extra functionalities or queries that are up to you.

 Library provides an abstraction to your back-end's `Users` and internally stores / matches them as notification-sendable devices, letting you to work with only back-end specific identifiers which is called `User` in this library.
 A `User` can have multiple `Subscribers`, meaning mutliple devices that is available for sending a notification.
 For instance, a user logged in to multiple devices with the same account.
 In the absence of `User`, (Userless back-end logic) 'Device Identifier' of the mobile device can be used as an user identifier.

 `User` is a collection of `Subscribers`.
 Its only represented by UserID

-`Subscriber` is tuple of UserId and NotificationToken.
+`Subscriber` is a tuple of UserId and NotificationToken.
 This represents a single notification-sendable endpoint for a User.
 Its the primary key and has to be unique.
-Without UserId its the tuple of DeviceId and NotificationToken.
+Without the UserId it should be the tuple of DeviceId and NotificationToken.
 Still unique.

 ![DynamoDBSnapshot]

-So to register a notification-sendable enpoint to your system you must specify both UserId and NotificationToken.
-In other words, a `Subscriber` can only be registered not `User`.
-However, when publishing a notification you can publish both to a `User` or a `Subscriber`. `User` notifications will be send to all of its registered endpoints(Subscribers), since its a collection of endpoints, which is mostly the desired functionality.
+So, to register a notification-sendable endpoint to your system you must specify both UserId and NotificationToken.
+In other words, a `Subscriber` can only be registered, not an `User`.
+However, when publishing a notification you can publish both to an `User` or to a `Subscriber`. `User` notifications will be sent to all of its registered endpoints(Subscribers), since its a collection of endpoints, which is mostly the desired functionality.

 `AppIdentfier` property is used for DynamoDB table prefixes so that each of the back-end application is working with seperate tables with selected provisioned throughputs.